iTwin/itwinjs-core/.devcontainer/readme.md

 ## How to use the container

-Open your iTwin.js repo in VS Code, click the green area in the status bar, and select VS Code command 'Remote-Containers: Reopen Folder in Container'.
+Open your iTwin.js repo in VS Code, click the green area in the status bar, and select VS Code command 'Dev Containers: Open Folder in Container'.
 Once connected, the green section of the status bar should say something like "Dev Container: itwinjs-core-linux".

-The _first time_ you "open" the container, you must clone the source code into the working directory, e.g. in VS Code's Terminal, `git clone URL /workspace/itwinjs-core`.
+The _first time_ you "open" the container, you must clone the source code into the working directory, e.g. in VS Code's Terminal, `git clone URL /workspaces/itwinjs-core`.
 If you use a custom NPM package source, you must also configure that (e.g. `npm config set ...`).

 As with any copy of the code, you must build iTwin.js inside the container.
 Use VS Code's Terminal to perform normal build commands such as `rush install`, `rush rebuild`, and `rush test`.
 You should also have access to the same launch profiles in VS Code for debugging.

-When you are done, click the green area in the status bar, and select 'Remote-Containers: Reopen Folder Locally' to switch back to a local view on your host.
+When you are done, click the green area in the status bar, and select 'Dev Containers: Reopen Folder Locally' to switch back to a local view on your host.

 ### Notes